 SOLO is self-paced and can be completed in less than five hours.

-Based on feedback, SOLO has been updated and redesigned to support its purpose.
+Based on student feedback, SOLO is regularly updated and redesigned to support its purpose.

 SOLO Course Objectives include: